andrewdotn/crk-db/README.md

 1. Download the original data source.
 Currently the only data source that this repo parses is the _Cree: Words_ (CW) database, stored in `crk/dicts/Wolvengrey.toolbox` in the ALTLab repo. **Do not commit this file to git.**

 2. Install the dependencies for this repo: `npm install`.
+This will also add the conversion scripts to the PATH (see next step).

 3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.json`.